 - Establish a system to help connect service members, Veterans, and their families to services they need in the most efficient and expedient manner possible.

-- Ensure that no veteran or family member is left behind, regardless of status, and ensure SMVF members have access the right resources at the right time
+- Ensure that no Veteran or family member, regardless of status, is left behind, and ensure SMVF members have access to the right resources at the right time.